 Current work and interests

-Her role supports the delivery of project objectives and the foundation of a long-term sustainable Network of researches from the UK and low and middle-income countries (LMICs) working to prevent noncommunicable diseases in LMIC settings.
-Her work involves establishing and supporting communication across the Network; acting as secretary to the Group and Network; developing materials to promote GDAR externally; coordinating activities, managing budgets and information to meet funder requirements; and liaising with researchers and support staff within the Research Governance/Research Office to advise on the new grant applications, ethical, data management, and legal considerations when undertaking international studies.
+Her role supported the delivery of project objectives and the foundation of a long-term sustainable Network of researches from the UK and low and middle-income countries (LMICs) working to prevent noncommunicable diseases in LMIC settings.
+Her work involved establishing and supporting communication across the Network; acting as secretary to the Group and Network; developing materials to promote GDAR externally; coordinating activities, managing budgets and information to meet funder requirements; and liaising with researchers and support staff within the Research Governance/Research Office to advise on the new grant applications, ethical, data management, and legal considerations when undertaking international studies.

 Background and experience

 Clare trained as a Biomedical Scientist with clinical and research experience in biochemistry, diabetes, CVD, haematological disorders and cancer.
 She completed her PhD at the University of Ulster, examining the interrelationships between zinc, immune function and cognitive performance in older individuals in a multi-site EU-funded study.
 Clare spent 3 years as a Clinical Scientist, Grade 7b, at the Belfast City Hospital HSS Trust, where she managed the regional service for cytogenetic analysis of lymphoproliferative disorders covering a population of 1.2 million; and undertook research identifying novel prognostic markers to improve diagnosis and prognostic stratification of leukaemias.